EXCLUSIVE: Woman Details Being Attacked By 'Unhinged' Man While Walking In Rittenhouse Square

 PHILADELPHIA (CBS) — Only on CBS3, a woman attacked in Rittenhouse Square while walking home is sharing her story.
 The terrifying encounter was all caught on video.

-Tonight, her attacker is still out there and she fears he will do it again to someone else.READ MORE: EXCLUSIVE: Philadelphia Police Hope Break In 1957 Unsolved Murder Leads To The Boy In The Box's Identity
+Her attacker remains on the loose and she fears he will do it again to someone else.READ MORE: Philadelphia Weather: Dangerous Wind Gusts Up To 60 MPH Friday May Lead To Power Outages, Downed Trees

 That woman, who is still very much dealing with the emotional toll of what happened, is speaking to CBS3 tonight to warn others about her attacker, hoping to stop a man she fears will strike again.